PascaleBeier/bootstrap-validate/README.md

 You only need to run `npm run docs:dev` instead of `npm run dev` and `npm run docs:build` instead of `npm run build`.

+The docs reside below `docs/` and are built with webpack and pug.

 ## Tests